Next: Perfect Reconstruction Filters

-Consider a two-channel filter bank for 1D discrete signal as shown.
+Consider a two-channel filter bank for 1D discrete signal

 The idea is to separate the signal in frequency domain into two subbands